rajanyadav857/Whatsapp-automation-using-python-selenium/README.md

 ## To run the project :
 1. Firstly update the contact list of 'contacts.csv' file ( the contact name should be same as it is saved in mobile)
+2. To update CSV file.
+Please update through your whole Path name. like (c:\user..............).
+If after doing that its throowing your an error named "Unicode error".
+Just replace the file path from "\"  to "\\" everywhere.(c:\\user\\......)
-2. Update the msg variable with your new msg availabe in 'WhatsApp.py' file
+3. Update the msg variable with your new msg availabe in 'WhatsApp.py' file
-2. Run WhatsApp.py
+4. Run WhatsApp.py
 	>$ python WhatsApp.py

 ## After running the code: